What are your credentials?

 Do you work with people who want to use index funds or don’t want socially responsible investments?

 No. I’ve chosen to work exclusively with people who share my passion for socially responsible investing.
 However, please visit NAPFA's website for a list of other fee-only financial planners.

 How does your financial planning look different from the 62 page report my neighbor got?

 It’s very different.
 For one, my financial planning process is very discussion-centric and is absolutely tailored to what I’ve heard from you.
 Once we begin working together, I go through each and every document you provide me, and sketch out the agendas for several meetings.
 My starting point as I prepare the agenda for each of our meetings is to ask myself: what is most important to discuss at this point, and what do they need to see to be able to make an informed decision?
 I create what I call “exhibits” to pull it all together on paper in a way that demystifies the content.
 For projections of your long term goals, we use interactive financial planning software to do “live planning” together in our meetings.
 We’ll finish each meeting by itemizing our respective next steps.
-We meet as often as we need to meet, to discuss what is most pressing on your mind at that point in time (or to discuss what I strongly feel needs to be discussed immediately), and keep moving forward.
+We meet as often as we need to meet, either in-person or by phone, to discuss what is most pressing on your mind at that point in time (or to discuss what I strongly feel needs to be discussed immediately), and keep moving forward.